Philippines women's national futsal team: Batungbacal team (2005–2007)

 In 2007, José Mari Martínez would succeed Romualdez as PFF president.
 In 2009, the federation was riddled with controversy.
 The PFF Futsal Committee head Esmaeil Sedigh recommended Batungbacal's removal as head coach in early 2009, which prompted the resignation of the women's futsal team's players.
 Batungbacal was allegedly removed for sending an unsanctioned women's futsal squad to the Vikings Futsal Cup in New Zealand although the coach presented a PFF document contradicting this claim.
-Martinez cites the coach's lack of coaching credentials for the move.Esmaeil Sedigh would take over as women's futsal coach.
+Martinez cites the coach's lack of coaching credentials for the move.

+Sedigh team (2011)

+Esmaeil Sedigh became the women's futsal coach.
+He led the team at the 2011 Southeast Asian Games.

+Hermans program (2020–2024)

 Dutch former player and coach Victor Hermans was brought in by the PFF in 2020 to serve as a technical consultant for futsal.

-The PFF under Hermans' advice revived the women's team and formed the core of the new team from players hailing from the Tuloy sa Don Bosco Foundation.
+Hermans focused initially on the women's team and formed the core of the new team from players hailing from the Tuloy sa Don Bosco Foundation.
 The squad would train despite the COVID-19 pandemic.
-In 2022, the new women's futsal team was unveiled adopting the moniker "Pinays".
+In 2022, the new women's futsal team was unveiled adopting the moniker "Pinay5".
 The team took part at the Pinay5 Futsal Faceoff, a two-game friendly series with Guam.
 They lost the first game 0–1, but won the second one 3–1.

+The Philippines was announced to host the inaugural FIFA Futsal Women's World Cup to be held in 2025 consequently qualifying its national team for the tournament.

+Its first tournament as part of its preparation is the 2024 ASEAN Women's Futsal Championship in Pasig.
+The team was formed through scouting during High 5 Futsal League season and with a few players scouted outside of the country.
+The hosts narrowly missed a place in the third place playoff of the five-team tournament after losing 1–2 to their final group stage opponent Indonesia.
+They only needed a draw to advance.

+However, in December 2024, Hermans was reportedly removed from his position and "realigned" with the men's program.
+Key players announced their resignation from the team due to alleged 'chaos' and 'disorganization' of top PFF officials.
+This included the PFF trying to arrange a short-notice training camp, without the Head Coach, and telling players they would be cut if they did not go to this short notice camp scheduled for December 26, despite several players already being out of Manila, as well as a push towards including more players from a footballing background whom they believed were better athletes despite lacking futsal experience.

+Team manager Danny Moran was also removed from the team, though he maintained support for Hermans and together they pushed through with the originally scheduled Pinay5 training camp in January 2024, and their futsal programs.